Pondidum/Stronk/readme.md

 * [CsvValueConverter](https://github.com/Pondidum/Stronk/blob/master/src/Stronk/ValueConversion/CsvValueConverter.cs) - calls other value converters to convert individual values
 * [FallbackValueConverter](https://github.com/Pondidum/Stronk/blob/master/src/Stronk/ValueConversion/FallbackValueConverter.cs) - calls `val, type => Convert.ChangeType(val, type)`

-The easiest way of creating a new converter is to just add an instance of `LambdaValueConverter<T>` to the `IStronkConfiguration`.
+The easiest way of creating a new converter is to just add an instance of `LambdaValueConverter<T>` to the `IStronkOptions`.
 This is how `Uri` and `Guid` are implemented.

 ### Customising Configuration Source
 *This is used to customise where Stronk will read configuration values from.*